 Speech-aware gating takes a different approach.
 It reduces the volume only during silent sections, where noise is audible, and leaves your voice untouched.
 The noise is still there under your speech, but listeners cannot hear it because your voice masks it.

 True peak is the most misunderstood spec.
-Most audio software shows you sample peaks: the loudest individual sample in your file.
-But when that digital audio is converted back to an analogue signal for playback, the actual waveform can peak higher than any single sample.
-True peak measurement uses oversampling to detect these inter-sample peaks that a standard meter misses.[2]
+Most audio software shows you sample peaks, which is the loudest individual sample in your file.
+When that digital audio is converted back to an analogue signal for playback, the actual waveform can peak higher than any single sample.
+True peak measurement uses oversampling to detect these inter-sample peaks that a standard meter misses.
+True peak is defined in ITU-R BS.1770.[2]

 These are the simplest rejections to fix, but they still account for a significant share of failures.